Bring some holiday cheer into your home with a whimsical Christmas tree! This tabletop Christmas tree is easy to make and just the cutest thing ever!

 As you can see, this one was pretty easy and straight forward, as it involved only a few steps.

-Although the final beauty shots of all will be at the end of the post, here is a sneak peek of the whimsical moss tree for you.
+Although the final beauty shots of all will be at the end of the post, here is a sneak peek of the mossy whimsical Christmas tree for you.

 Now let’s move on to the feather tree.